Ylianst/MeshCentralSatellite/readme.md

 For more information, [visit MeshCentral.com](https://www.meshcentral.com).

-MeshCentral Satellite is a Windows application that can run as a normal application or as a backgound Windows service.
+MeshCentral Satellite is a Windows application that can run as a normal application or as a background Windows service.
 Once setup to connect to MeshCentral it will automatically create 802.1x profiles in the domain controller for Intel AMT devices and can use a certificate authority in your domain to issue 802.1x certificates to Intel AMT.

 ## MeshCentral Configuration